 Japan Names China, Russia, N. Korea as Cyber Threats

-Tokyo, July 7 (Jiji Press)--The Japanese government named China, Russia and North Korea as threats of cyberattacks in its draft for the next cybersecurity strategy adopted on Wednesday.
+Tokyo, Sept.
+27 (Jiji Press)--The Japanese government named China, Russia and North Korea as cybersecurity threats in a draft of its next cybersecurity strategy adopted Monday.

 [Copyright The Jiji Press, Ltd.]